noorxman/Surgical-Chain-R-Shiny/README.md

 **Schematic_Simulation.png** PNG file that showcases the underlying simulation.

-**legacy/** This folder contains previous iterations and prototypes of the tool and of different simualtions.
+**legacy/** This folder contains folders that contain previous iterations and prototypes of the tool and of different simualtions.
+Deprecated.